We believe in the women’s game and always strive to support the development of women’s and girl’s rugby in our community and beyond.

 - Opportunities to observe at our adult training sessions and exchange ideas with our coaching team

-- Player visits to your age-grade training session, prize giving events or a zoom Q&A with your team
+- Irish player visits to your age-grade training session, prize giving events or a zoom Q&A with your team

 - Signed Ireland or provincial jerseys for prizes, club raffles, tours or auctions, whatever the club chooses

 - Bring your age-grade team to a senior game, learn about the players training & playing schedule, their rugby journey, have pizza, meet the players afterwards to chat and get Ireland jerseys signed